ansient0/lwotc/README.md

 ### Armor

-* Removed all platings from the game
+* Removed all ablative plating equipment from the game.
+Instead armor gives plating and there are PG projects to further increase plating

 #### Kevlar